Akshit-Patel/Akshit-Patel/content/home/experience.md

   date_start = "2020-05-27"
   date_end = "2020-07-27"
   description = """
-  I worked on designing closed-loop control of motors used in the E-tricycle project for the disabled and elderly.
+  Worked on designing closed-loop control of motors used in the E-tricycle project for the disabled and elderly.
 We successfully obtained parameters of BLDC motors with unknown parameters and designed a closed-loop control by using various PID techniques by simulating that motor in MATLAB-SIMULINK with the parameters obtained.
 Some of the advanced PID techniques used were self tuning adaptive Fuzzy PID constants and Genetic Algorithm PID tuning.
   """

 [[experience]]